SimonGraham86/uk-property-data-scraper/README.md

 If anyone would like to contribute on ways to improve the code, that would be greatly appreciated.

 ## Support
-If there are any issue or any questiosn about the code, please let me know through the issue tracker.
+If there are any issue or any questions about the code, please let me know through the issue tracker.